SilGithinji/alx-low_level_programming/0x01-variables_if_else_while/README.md

-a program that prints the alphabet in lowercase, followed by a new line except for q and e
+a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line